Moving dogs can be easy and stress free for your pet.

-- Put new dog tags on with all your new details.
+- Put new dog tags on your pet with your updated details.

 - If you know that your pet suffers from travel sickness, contact your veterinary about anti-sickness pills.

 - Some dogs may become distressed or anxious during the upheaval of packing so confine them to a quiet room where they can rest and be safe.

 - If traveling a long way, prevent travel sickness by feeding them 12 hours before the journey.

 - Make sure that your dog is safely secured in the vehicle.

 - If it is a long journey, make sure that they get regular toilet and water breaks.